mnaberez/corvus/disasm/README.rst

 the Rev B/H drive is Z80 machine code.
 The drive stores the prep block in memory at `0x8000` and then jumps to it.

 - `prep-corvus-diag.bin`: prep block sent by the Corvus diagnostics program `DIAG.COM` on the SSE SoftBox distribution disk.

- - `prep-hardbox-configure`: prep block sent by the `CONFIGURE` program on the SSE HardBox utility disk.
+- `prep-hardbox-configure.bin`: prep block sent by the `CONFIGURE` program on the SSE HardBox utility disk.

 The prep block contains the actual implementation of all prep mode commands.
 Since the host sends the prep block, and the prep block can contain any Z80